ApprenticeAI/frapy/docs/topics/extensions.rst

 As you can see, the :setting:`EXTENSIONS` setting is a dict where the keys are the extension paths, and their values are the orders, which define the extension *loading* order.
-The :setting:`EXTENSIONS` setting is merged with the :setting:`EXTENSIONS_BASE` setting defined in Scrapy (and not meant to be overridden) and then sorted by order to get the final sorted list of enabled extensions.
+The :setting:`EXTENSIONS` setting is merged with the :setting:`EXTENSIONS_BASE` setting defined in Frapy (and not meant to be overridden) and then sorted by order to get the final sorted list of enabled extensions.